weiping-playnext/Zenject/README.md

     ```csharp
     Container.BindInstance(_foo).WithId("Foo1");
     ```

+* **Use Scene Context** - This is optional but useful in cases where you want to bind a dependency that is inside a GameObjectContext to the SceneContext.
+You could also drag the SceneContext to the Context properly but this flag is a bit easier.

 * **Context** - This is completely optional and in most cases should be left unset.
 This will determine which `Context` to apply the binding to.
 If left unset, it will use whatever context the GameObject is in.
 In most cases this will be `SceneContext,` but if it's inside a `GameObjectContext` it will be bound into the `GameObjectContext` container instead.
 One important use case for this field is to allow dragging the `SceneContext` into this field, for cases where the component is inside a `GameObjectContext.`  This allows you to treat this MonoBehaviour as a <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade</a> for the entire sub-container given by the `GameObjectContext.`